 - 1. For full disclosure of the information, which is always valid, one point is given. - 2.
 For oral refusals or mute refusals (failures to respond at all within the time limits), as well as for cases in which it was not even possible to lodge the RTI request in the first place, all of which are never valid, zero points are given. - 3.
-Three other responses a written refusal (in whole or in part, with partial information having been provided), transfer of the RTI request or referral of the requester to another authority and indicating that the information is not held may be more or less valid, depending on the circumstances.
+Four other responses a written refusal (in whole or in part, with partial information having been provided), transfer of the RTI request or referral of the requester to another authority, indicating that the information is not held and providing only part of the information (without indicating that the rest is either exempt or not held) may be more or less valid, depending on the circumstances.
 The assessor should decide whether these responses are LIKELY, MAY BE or is UNLIKELY to be valid, based on all of the circumstances.
 One point is given for LIKELY, one-half point for MAY BE and zero points for UNLIKELY.
-Providing only part of the information and not indicating that the rest of the information is either not held or is exempt is at least partially invalid and so should never receive full points.
+However, providing only part of the information and not indicating that the rest of the information is either not held or is exempt is at least partially invalid and so should never receive full points.
 Where such a response is deemed to be more in error than a deliberate strategy to deny access to the rest of the information, one-half point may be awarded.